 It spotlights on the current way of thinking and behaviour instead of thinking about past experiences.

 Hormone therapy can reduce the symptoms of post-natal depression, it is a replacement of oestrogen what the mother maybe short of after childbirth.

 Can be effective treatment for post-natal depression but must be prescribed by a doctor, normally your local GP.
 The Anti-depressants can help the mother with her symptoms by allowing her to function better and engage better with her new born.
 The Anti-depressants may only be given on prescription if the mother is suffering with moderate to severe depression

-What local resources are available to an individual experiencing postnatal depression?
+What local resources are available to an individual experiencing Mental Health First Aid Postnatal Depression?

 - local GP’s can prescribe medication or refer the person to an expert, counsellor or community mental health team.
 A the GP can refer the mother to a health visitor to arrange regular home visits to offer advice and support.

 - A counsellor can be very helpful as they can offer an impartial and objective view on how the person is feeling.
 The community mental health team will be a constant network of support.